joshua-daniels-red/go-health-app/README.md

 # Go Health App

-This repository contains a simple Go application built with [Gin](https://github.com/gin-gonic/gin).
-The app exposes a single `/health` endpoint that returns a JSON response `{ "status": "ok" }`.
+This repository contains a Go application built with [Gin](https://github.com/gin-gonic/gin).
+It exposes:

+* `/health` – health check endpoint
+* `/data` – serves a paginated list of movies from static JSON data
+* `/process?op=imdb|title` – integrates with a Python script that performs transformations on the `/data` results

 The project is containerized with Docker and deployable to Kubernetes with Ingress routing.

 ---